AlizerUncaged/Astral/ReadMe.md

 + 🖥️ For GPU Support:
 	+ <img src="https://cdn.worldvectorlogo.com/logos/nvidia-7.svg" height="20px"></img> At least CUDA 11.0 and cuDNN 8.4.0
 	+ <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/48/Windows_logo_-_2012_%28dark_blue%29.svg/2048px-Windows_logo_-_2012_%28dark_blue%29.svg.png" height="20px"></img> At least Windows 10.
 > 💡 Unfortunately, none of the compatible CUDA versions work with Windows 7.
-For operating systems below Windows 10, they can opt in for CPU.'
+For operating systems below Windows 10, they can opt in for CPU.

 > 💡 Unfortunately, AMD GPUs are not supported; for GPU support, an Nvidia GPU with CUDA is required.
->

 ## 🏗️ Dependencies
 ### 🕵️ Installing Detector Dependencies
 #### ⚡ FastYolo